terchris/urbalurba-db/README.md

 1. After installing the database server a database and user is created by running the initdb/init.sql script.

-2. The container will be named urbalurba_db and will join the network urbalurba-network.
+2. The container will be named urbalurba-db and will join the network urbalurba-network.
 If the network does not exist it will be created.

 3. The database will be stored in the volume urbalurba_db_volume.
 If the volume does not exist it will be created.